flora515/sarcasm-project-report/README.md

 ### Experiments

 - how you conducted the experiments: detailed explanations of preprocessing steps and model training
-- preprocessing: describe  data cleaning, normalization, or transformation steps you applied to prepare the dataset, along with the reasons for choosing these methods
+- preprocessing: describe  data cleaning, normalization/transformation steps you applied to prepare the dataset, along with the reasons for choosing these methods
-- model training: explain the methodologies and algorithms you used, detail the parameter settings and training protocols, and describe any measures taken to ensure the validity of the models
+- model training: explain the methodologies and algorithms you used, detail the parameter settings and training protocols, and describe measures taken to ensure the validity of the model

 #### Preprocessing

-##### xxx data (for fine-tuning)

-We removed empty comments from the dataframe and tokenized the remaining comments.
+##### Labeled Sarcasm Data

+In preparation for the fine-tuning, we transformed the CSV file into a Pandas DataFrame and removed empty comments and unnecessary comlumns.
+We seperated 20% of the data for testing and split the remaining data into training and validation datasets (10% of the 80% were used for validation, the rest for training).
+Then, we transformed training, validation and test set into the HuggingFace dataset format and tokenized them using the Tokenizer from the pretrained RoBERTa model.

+##### Model Fine-Tuning

+The pretrained RoBERTa (for sequence classification) model served as our base model for the fine-tuning on sarcasm detection.
+In our training parameters, we specified a learning rate of 1e-5, 2 epochs
+...
+- explain choice of parameters
+- measures to ensure validity of the model

-##### Webis-TLDR data
+##### Webis-TLDR Data

-To prepare the data for detecting sarcasm, we transformed it into a dataframe and selected three subreddits out of the top 20 subreddits containing the most comments.
+To prepare the data for detecting sarcasm, we transformed it into a Pandas DataFrame and selected three subreddits out of the top 20 subreddits containing the most comments.
 To be able to analyze sarcasm in diverse contexts and styles, we chose one subreddit from each category:

 1. **humor-oriented** - We chose the subreddit 'r/WTF', in which we expected a high rate of sarcasm, primarily in the context of personal stories.
 (The bigger subreddit 'r/funny' contained more posts than we were able to process.)
 2. **political/debate-oriented** - We chose 'r/worldnews', in which we expected a high rate of sarcasm, to capture sarcasm on political and controversial topics.
 3. **informational/explanatory** - We chose 'r/explainlikeimfive' as a subreddit in which we expected a diverse range of topics and a lower rate of sarcasm compared to the other selected subreddits.

-We cleaned the pre-selected data by removing duplicate comments within the same subreddit, empty comments and columns that we wouldn't need in our analyses (body, normalized body, ...).
+We cleaned the pre-selected data by removing duplicate comments within the same subreddit, empty comments and columns that we wouldn't need in our analyses (body, normalized body).
+Then we transformed the cleaned dataframe into the HuggingFace format and tokenized it by applying the RoBERTa tokenizer.

-After we labeled the data using the fine-tuned model for sarcasm detection, we did xxx to prepare the data for topic modeling.
+After labeling the data using the fine-tuned model for sarcasm detection, we did xxx to prepare the data for topic modeling.

 ## Results and Discussion

-Present the findings from your experiments, supported by visual or statistical evidence.
-Discuss how these results address your main research question.
+- Present the findings from your experiments, supported by visual or statistical evidence
+- Discuss how these results address your main research question.

 ## Conclusion

-Summarize the major outcomes of your project, reflect on the research findings, and clearly state the conclusions you've drawn from the study.
+- Summarize the major outcomes of your project
+- reflect on the research findings
+- clearly state the conclusions you've drawn from the study.

 ## Contributions